davidmatthews1uvm/ParallelPy/README.md

-# Parallel Python
+# ParallelPy

 This library can be used to accomplish generic work in parallel.
-If you have MPI installed, and start a program which uses this library using MPI (ex. mpiexec or mpirun), this program will distribute the work across a network of compute nodes.
+If you have MPI installed, and start a program which uses this library using MPI (ex. mpiexec), this program will distribute the work across a network of compute nodes.
 If MPI is not available, it defaults to using python's multiprocessing package.